mickael-guene/umeq/README.rst

 ^^^^^^^^^^^^^
 For the moment umeq support following guest architecture:

-- arm64 support is in release state
+- arm64 support is in release state.
 - armv7 support is in alpha state.
-Floating support is not correct.
+Simd floating support is not fully correct.

 Proot compatibility
 ^^^^^^^^^^^^^^^^^^^